Burn Injury Settlements: How Much Can You Get? (2026)

 Type of Burn

-Generally, there are four types of burns:
+Remember that, broadly speaking, there are four types of burns: thermal, radiation, chemical and electrical.

 These types of burns are relevant because some burns cause other health problems.
 Chemical burns may affect the skin but also emit fumes that burn the eyes or lungs.
 Electrical burns often cause cardiovascular problems, too.